Health Library

 Tests to diagnose childhood bladder cancer

-If your child has symptoms or lab test results that suggest bladder cancer, their doctor will need to find out if these are due to cancer or another condition.
-They may
+If your child has symptoms or lab test results that suggest bladder cancer, their doctor will need to find out if these are due to cancer or another problem.
+They may:

 • ask about your child's personal and family medical history to learn more about your child's symptoms and possible risk factors for bladder cancer

-• do a physical exam to feel for signs of cancer
+• do a physical exam to check for signs of cancer

 • ask for a sample of urine so it can be checked in the lab for blood, abnormal cells, or infection